 Exceptions can contribute to invalid application states, resulting not only in application crashes but also in negative user reviews.
 This may lead to users deleting your app, which in turn may affect your organization's profitability.
-With New Relic Mobile's Handled exceptions user interface, mobile development managers and their developer teams can identify significant factors affecting poor mobile app experience, and use filterable data to find a resolution more quickly.
+With the Handled exceptions UI, mobile development managers and their developer teams can identify significant factors affecting poor mobile app experience, and use filterable data to find a resolution more quickly.

 Handling exceptions as they occur can help improve your mobile app users' experience, but it's not enough to catch exceptions.
 You also need to know how to prevent them.
 For example: